 Interstitial Lung Diseases

-The lung parenchyma refers to the functional tissue of the lungs involved in gas exchange.
+The lung parenchyma refers to the part of the lungs involved in gas exchange.
 It primarily includes:

 Alveoli: The tiny air sacs where oxygen is absorbed into the bloodstream and carbon dioxide is removed.

-Bronchioles: The small airways that lead to the alveoli, responsible for conducting air to the alveolar spaces.
+Bronchioles: The small airways that lead to the alveoli, responsible for carrying air to the alveoli spaces.

 Interstitial Tissue: The supportive connective tissue surrounding the alveoli and small airways, which provides structure to the lungs and plays a role in gas exchange.

-ILDs are restrictive lung conditions, because the lung volume and the ability to fully expand the lungs during inspiration is decreased.
-The large airways are unaffected.
+Fibrotic ILDs are restrictive lung diseases because scarring reduces lung volume and limits the lungs' ability to expand fully during inspiration.

-They differ from obstructive lung obstructive diseases such as asthma and COPD, in which narrowed airways cause difficulty exhaling all the air from the lungs.
+They differ from obstructive lung diseases such as asthma and COPD, in which narrowed airways make it difficult to fully exhale air from the lungs.

-It is possible to have mixed obstruction and restriction if a patient has an ILD in addition to a condition such as COPD or asthma.
+It is possible to have both obstruction and restriction if a patient has an ILD in addition to a condition such as asthma or COPD.

 Patients who are more likely to have interstitial lung disease (ILD) tend to fall into several high-risk categories based on a combination of age, medical history, environmental exposure, and lifestyle factors.
 The following groups are at increased risk: